zaher2016/website/_posts/2013-07-23-using-elmo-odk-in-kenyas-2013-presidential-elections.md

  _&#8211; multilingual support (currently English & French)_

 _We are pushing to release a fully documented application by the end of the year for anyone to share.
-Contact [Connie Moon Sehat](mailto:connie.moon.sehat@emory.edu) if you would like to learn more or get involved!&#8221;_
+Contact [Connie Moon Sehat](mailto:connie.moon.sehat@emory.edu) if you would like to learn more or get involved!”_

 [<img class="alignnone size-medium wp-image-3990" alt="480944_596318541234_797876850_n" src="/assets/wp-content/uploads/2013/07/480944_596318541234_797876850_n-225x300.jpg" width="225" height="300" srcset="/assets/wp-content/uploads/2013/07/480944_596318541234_797876850_n-225x300.jpg 225w, /assets/wp-content/uploads/2013/07/480944_596318541234_797876850_n.jpg 720w" sizes="(max-width: 225px) 100vw, 225px" />](/assets/wp-content/uploads/2013/07/480944_596318541234_797876850_n.jpg)